John Townsend, PhD, is Chair of the Population Council’s Ethical Review Board (IRB).

-Townsend is the co-chair of the International Medical Advisory Panel (IMAP) of the International Planned Parenthood Federation (IPPF) and a member of Institutional Review Board of the International Center for Research on Women (ICRW).
-He is a member of the Maternal Health Task Force and serves as co-Chair of the Board of Trustees of the International Contraceptive Access Foundation, Helsinki, Finland, a public–private cooperation with Bayer AG, which provides access to long-acting intrauterine methods in developing countries.
-Townsend is a long-term member of the Interagency Gender Working Group (IGWG) in Washington DC, and is a member of the Rights & Empowerment working group of the FP2020 Initiative.
+Townsend is chair of the Reproductive Health Supplies Coalition, past chair of the International Medical Advisory Panel (IMAP) of the International Planned Parenthood Federation (IPPF), a member of the advisory board for Merck for Mothers, Chair of the Institutional Review Board of the International Center for Research on Women (ICRW), and Civil Society Representative (2017–2018) to the Global Financing Facility and the Investors Group, hosted by the World Bank.
+He is also the Board Chair of Population Council-Kenya.
+He is a member of the Maternal Health Task Force and was the past co-chair and member of the Board of Trustees (2005-2019) of the International Contraceptive Access Foundation, Helsinki, Finland, a public–private cooperation with Bayer AG, which provides access to long-acting intrauterine methods in developing countries.
+Townsend was a long-term member of the Interagency Gender Working Group (IGWG) in Washington, DC, and a member of the Rights & Empowerment working group of the FP2020 Initiative.

 Townsend is a frequent presenter at professional meetings, with extensive publications and studies focusing on development, population, family planning, and reproductive health.
 He has worked and traveled extensively in more than 35 countries, and in 2006 he received USAID’s Marjorie Horn Operations Research Award for excellence in conducting and utilizing research.
 He holds a doctorate in social psychology with supporting studies in public affairs and educational psychology from the University of Minnesota.
-He received his Leadership Development Certificate from the Columbia University Business School’s Institute for Not-for-Profit Management, and received his undergraduate degrees in psychology and German from Marquette University.
+He received his Leadership Development Certificate from the Columbia University Business School’s Institute for Not-for-Profit Management and received his undergraduate degrees in psychology and German from Marquette University.